 For each lesson there is no limit on how many times you can submit video until you master the lesson.
 So for some lessons you may only need to submit a couple of videos before moving on to another lesson.
 With some more complex lessons you may need to submit video of each stage of the lesson.

-We also allow people to do a lesson with more than one horse or pony.
+We also allow people to do a lesson with more than one horse or pony and usually we will charge per animal, depending on the complexity.

 Why do we ask you for background information?